 John M Nelson Conservancy

 The Meadow Trail begins at the gate by Nelson Drive and Smith Drive.
 Go inside the gate and follow the signs around the meadow for a half mile stroll.
+There is a bench at the high side of the trail for your comfort.

 The JMNC Live Streaming Webcams with views of the meadow and conservancy yard can be accessed on the Conservancy website.